-20.2.8.1 Students who have financial difficulties in settling the tuition fees before the due date can seek prior approval from the Registrar for deferred payment of tuition fees.
-They must submit the appropriate form, together with the supporting documents to the Registry at least two weeks before the payment due date.
+- 20.2.8.1 Students who have financial difficulties in settling the tuition fees before the due date can seek prior approval from the Registrar for deferred payment of tuition fees by submitting an application to the Student Affairs Office before the stipulated deadline.
 Applications will be considered by the Registrar on a case-by-case basis.
-No late application will be accepted.

-20.2.8.2 All admitted students are required to pay a deposit and settle the tuition fee before the due date to indicate their acceptance of the offer.
+No late application will be accepted. - 20.2.8.2 All admitted students are required to pay a deposit and settle the tuition fee before the due date to indicate their acceptance of the offer.
 As the purpose of paying the deposit is to reserve their undergraduate places, no application for deferred payment of deposit is permitted.